 The body MRI examinations include cardiovascular, hepatobillary, gynecologic, enterography, defecography, genitourinary, angiogram/venogram, prostate and obstetric MR imaging, including fetal MRI.
 Our examinations are performed with the latest techniques.
 The educational program in MRI emphasizes teaching of the physical theory, as well as the clinical practice of MR imaging.
 This includes MR physics and clinical seminars by the former chairperson of the Department of Diagnostic Radiology.
 MRI and US conferences also include monthly journal clubs and monthly conferences prepared by the fellows for the residents.

-Fellows in the body/MSK fellowship interpret MRI and CT studies for Midwest Orthopaedics, a large prestigioous sub-specialized orthopaedics group located in a separate building on the Rush campus.
+Fellows in the body/MSK fellowship interpret MRI and CT studies for Midwest Orthopaedics, a large, prestigious, sub-specialized orthopaedics group located in a separate building on the Rush campus.
 The MOR building features two 1.5T scanners with an additional expected dedicated 1.5T extremity magnet to be added in the near future, as well as an additional second CT scanner.
 Procedures include arthograms and ultrasound-guided steroid injections.
-The fellows are actively involved in the Sarcoma multi-departmental bimonthly conferences.
+The fellows are actively involved in the sarcoma multi-departmental bimonthly conferences.